cs2002/try/README.md

 ## Dapeng User Script

-After install dapeng component, user can use `dp` command to interfact with dapeng.
+After install dapeng component, user can use `dp` command to interact with dapeng.

-The easiest way to start using Spark is through the Scala shell:

     $ dp xxx